 This type of fix could also be much cheaper to implement than investing in building out a completely new method of internal communication.

 Each of the solutions listed above can help you communicate information with your employees more effectively.
-But many of the methods require your employees to intentionally take time out of their days to view specific types of content.
+But many of the methods of communicating to employees require your employees to intentionally take time out of their days to view specific types of content.

 Digital signage, on the other hand, engages your employees when they’re moving throughout your space and not focusing on anything else.
 That makes them an ideal way to share important messages that you want to make sure everyone in your organization sees.
 When everyone is on the same page, keeping your business practices consistent and optimal is simple, allowing you to more effectively drive revenue.